 Boards must inform staff members that DFPS is the entity responsible for any consequences for failure to adhere to child attendance requirements.

-D-705: CPS Child Care Early Terminations Reports
+D-705: DFPS Child Care Early Terminations Reports

+DFPS sends Early Termination Reports (ETRs) to each Board daily.

 Boards must ensure that child care contractors take the following actions:

-Establish a distribution list under a single email address (for example, “CPSauthorizations@wfsolutions.com”) to be used only for receipt of the daily Early Terminations Report (ETR)
+Establish a distribution list under a single email address (for example, “DFPSauthorizations@wfsolutions.com”) to be used only for receipt of the daily ETR.

-Include on the email distribution list child care contractor staff responsible for ensuring timely termination of DFPS-funded CCS
+Include on the email distribution list child care contractor staff responsible for ensuring timely termination of DFPS-funded CCS.

-Give the email address to the Board’s assigned DFPS RDCC
+Give the email address to the Board’s assigned DFPS DCC.

-Boards must ensure that the child care contractor informs the RDCC within 48 hours of any change in the email address.
+Child care contractor staff must inform the DCC within 48 hours of any change in the email address.

-Boards must inform staff members that DFPS will send a password-protected email containing the ETR to the email addresses established by Board child care contractors.
+DFPS will send a password-protected email containing the ETR to the email addresses established by Board child care contractors.

-Boards must ensure that if a ’child care contractor does not receive the ETR by 11:00 a.m., the RDCC is outreached in writing regarding the status of the report.
+If a Board’s child care contractor does not receive the ETR by 11:00 a.m., contact the DCC in writing regarding the status of the report.

-Boards must inform staff members that the ETR lists new termination dates as the “New Term Date.”
+The ETR lists new termination dates as the “New Term Date.”

-Boards must ensure that on receipt of the ETR, child care contractors end the DFPS-funded CCS on the New Term Date or within two business days of receipt of the report, as follows:
+On receipt of the ETR, Board child care contractors must end the DFPS-funded CCS on the New Term Date or within two business days of receipt of the report, as follows:

 If the New Term Date is later than the second business day after receipt of the report, then services must end on the New Term Date.